AtWIND-lab/.github/Profile/README.md

 Below you’ll find repositories linked to our key publications.
 Each repository may include codes, datasets, or supplementary material to promote open and reproducible research.

 **IMPORTANT NOTE**: Most of our publications are collaborative efforts with other research groups.
 We’ve greatly enjoyed working with and learning from many talented researchers, and full credit goes to all co-authors involved.
-Please see the publication records for more details.
+Please see the publication records for the full list of authors and their affiliations.

 | Year | Title | Repository | Publication |
 |------|--------|------------|------------|